 The Dexcom G5 CGM is still widely used because not all insurance plans cover the G6.
+(It is however, be retired in June 2020 along with the G4.)
 It can be worn for up to 7 days, but this time period can be extended.
 The G5 requires calibrations using your blood glucose meter.
 The data from the Dexcom G5 can be sent to a reader or a compatible smartphone.
 If the person wearing the G5 is using a smartphone and Dexcom G5 App as the receiver, data can be shared with followers.
 Data cannot be shared from the receiver.
 You cannot take acetaminophen (Tylenol) when wearing the G5.

 Calibrating the G5 is one of the most important things you will do to make sure glucose readings are accurate.
 It requires a start up calibration with two meter blood glucose readings, followed by calibrations every 12 hours.
 Here are a few things to keep in mind when doing a calibration:

 - Only do calibrations when the trend arrows are steady.